-- You indicate to us which option you choose by completing the information in your My UW Housing portal:
+- You indicate to us which option you choose by completing the information in My UW Housing:

-- Keep your room as a Double room for the remainder of the academic year.
-You understand that a new roommate can be assigned at any time and you ensure that the room is ready for a new occupant.
+- Keep your room as a double room for the remainder of the academic year.
+You understand that a new roommate can be assigned at any time and you ensure the room is ready for a new occupant.

-- If you agree to change your room to a Single room, charges for the adjustment will either appear on your next quarterly bill or a separate bill will be emailed to you if the fourth quarter bill has already been sent.
+- If you agree to change your room to a single room, charges for the adjustment will either appear on your next bill or a separate bill will be emailed to you if the bill has already been sent.

 Note: There is a fee associated with this process and it is not always an option depending on the time of year that your roommate moves.
 If you accept a double to single offer, we will not remove the extra furniture for your room.